sanginovs/WorldChat/README.md

 ## The structure of WorldChat

 WorldChat is a modular application with blueprints.
-In order to understand the concept of blueprints, please take a look at Flask documentation in the following [link](http://flask.pocoo.org/docs/0.12/blueprints/)
+In order to understand the concept of blueprints, please take a look at Flask documentation in the following [link](http://flask.pocoo.org/docs/0.12/blueprints/).

 ### Why Blueprints?

+Flask uses a concept of blueprints for making application components and supporting common patterns within an application or across applications.
+Blueprints can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.

 Blueprints in Flask are intended for these cases: